 The electric utility shall maintain and annually update a comprehensive database of historical energy usage and demand across its service territory covering at least the most recent five (5) years for hourly data and twenty (20) years for monthly data preceding the IRP filing year.
 The electric utility shall include in the database all customer classes and capture hourly and monthly energy consumption, monthly customer counts, monthly peak demand levels (coincident and non-coincident peaks by customer class), and annual peak demand (reported separately for summer and winter for both coincident and non-coincident peaks by customer class).
 The electric utility shall provide access to these inputs to the stakeholders pursuant to 20 CSR 4240-21.025(7).

-The electric utility shall weather normalize all historical load data using statistical methods, and clearly describe the methodology employed, including the treatment of temperature, degree days, or other relevant weather variables.
+The electric utility shall weather normalize all weather-sensitive historical load data using statistical methods, and clearly describe the methodology employed, including the treatment of temperature, degree days, or other relevant weather variables.
 The electric utility shall describe and document the statistical fit, significance, and justification for all variables.

-The electric utility shall use historical load and weather data to determine the relationship between load and weather variables, including temperature and degree-days.
+The electric utility shall use historical load and weather data to determine the relationship between load and weather variables, including temperature or degree-days.
 The electric utility shall weather normalize forecasted loads to reflect normal weather conditions derived from these relationships.
 The electric utility shall describe and document the methodology, data sources, variables, and statistical results of each input.

-Where employing end-use forecasting, the electric utility shall use the most current available data on appliance saturation, efficiency trends, and customer adoption of new technologies, including distributed energy resources (DER) and demand-side measures.
-The electric utility shall describe and document the descriptive statistics for each end-use.
+Where employing end-use forecasting, the electric utility shall use the most current available data on appliance saturation, efficiency trends, and customer adoption of new technologies, including distributed energy resources (DER) and demand-side measures

-The electric utility shall include data for population, households, employment, income, economic growth, and other economic or demographic drivers that materially influence load.
+The electric utility shall include data for population, households, employment, income, economic growth, or other economic or demographic drivers that materially influence load.

 The electric utility shall include data for applicable federal, state, and local laws, regulations, and policies that affect energy consumption, including energy efficiency standards, electrification initiatives, and decarbonization requirements.